 Social media played a huge role in the emergence of blogging as an important source of distribution and many small-publishers gain distribution almost exclusively through social platforms.
 In 2013, there were more than 152 million bloggers as opposed to 3 million in 2006.
 Social media now gives unprecedented insights into key journalists’ specific beats, deadlines and personal and professional interests—important for cultivating relationships.
 Leveraging citizen journalists, especially those at top-tier publications with large social distributions, is an important part of the new digital PR process.

 SEO Without Content Doesn’t Exist

 Search Engine Optimization (SEO), is now necessary for most every organization’s website.
 SEO is particularly important for companies seeking lead generation, awareness or conversion to actual sales.
 Search Engine Marketing (SEM), includes SEO, pay-per-click (PPC) and link development.
 Not too long ago, SEO, search marketing and PR were considered separate functions.
 Google looks for pages that contain high-quality content, either earned or owned, relevant to the searcher’s query.
 The content evolution and revolution has forced influencers and survivors successful marketers to be a part of a “new” movement —content marketing.

-Because of Google’s continuously-changing, ranking algorithms, marketing professionals have to closely work with SEO professionals and content creators to adjust digital content strategies accordingly.
+Because of Google’s continuously-changing, ranking algorithms, digital marketing professionals have to closely work with SEO professionals and content creators to adjust digital content strategies accordingly.
 A complete, combined approach for PR, SEO and SEM is critical for all organizations—from entrepreneurs to established B2B and B2C companies.

 Read more on this topic from Holly Rollins on Crowd Reviews.